 Student Sexual Misconduct Posts

-ALI members voted at The American Law Institute’s Annual Meeting to approve Principles of the Law, Student Sexual Misconduct: Procedural Frameworks for Colleges and Universities.
+At ALI’s 2022 Annual Meeting, members of The American Law Institute voted to approve Principles of the Law, Student Sexual Misconduct: Procedural Frameworks for Colleges and Universities.
+The black letter of the project has been revised according to the discussion at the Meeting* and is now available for download.

 October 2021 Council Meeting Updates